By Corrine Malcolm

 Human beings are inherently inefficient.
-Only a fraction of the work athletes do ends up propelling them down the road, up the mountain or through the water.
-The rest just of that work generates heat, which has to go somewhere.
+Only a fraction of the work athletes do propels them down the road, up the mountain or through the water.
+The rest just generates heat, which has to go somewhere.
 Normally, the body is reasonably good at dissipating heat, until the environment is also hot and/or humid.
-Heat illnesses develop when you can’t adequately dissipate heat to the environment, and involves an incredibly complex relationship between your thermal physiology (all that heat you are producing), environmental heat strain, and your clothing (2).
-Many experienced endurance athletes are well versed in hydration and cooling strategies, but as a community it is crucial for all athletes to understand the signs and symptoms of heat illness, how to prevent it, and how to help athletes suffering from it.
+Heat illnesses develop when you can’t adequately dissipate heat to the environment.
+They involve an incredibly complex relationship between your thermal physiology (all that heat you are producing), environmental heat strain, and your clothing (2).
+Many experienced endurance athletes are well versed in hydration and cooling strategies.
+However, it’s crucial for athletes to understand heat illness symptoms, how to prevent it, and how to help athletes suffering from it.

 Heat illness doesn’t care how much you know about hydration and cooling.
-Despite all the right preparations, even experts and experienced athletes can end up with heat illness when things go wrong during training or competition.
+Despite preparations, even experienced athletes can develop heat illness when things go wrong.

 There are two main types of heat illness: classic and exertional.
 Classic heat illness is directly related to the environment and how the environment is effecting one’s ability to dissipate heat.
 These factors include high temperature and humidity, strong direct sun exposure, and still air.
 Exertional heat illness on the other hand is primarily caused by your own heat production, which is why exertional heat illness can occur in all types of weather (3).
 It should be noted that the treatment and identification does not change between classic and exertional heat illness, but illustrates the fact athletes should be aware of the signs of heat illness even in cooler and less humid environments.